amyasnikov/validity/docs/installation.md

 ```
 This command will create symbolic links inside **SCRIPTS_ROOT** for each validity script (originally resided in *validity/scripts*).
 !!! note
     if you use [netbox-docker](https://github.com/netbox-community/netbox-docker) as a deployment mechanism, check and fix your volume permissions in **docker-compose.yml**.
-By default netbox-docker allows read-only access to SCRIPTS_ROOT, so `./manage.py linkscripts` will fail.
+By default, netbox-docker allows read-only access to SCRIPTS_ROOT, so `./manage.py linkscripts` will fail.

 * Change plugin settings according to your needs via **PLUGINS_CONFIG** variable.
 Read more: [Plugin Settings](plugin_settings.md)